wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Add-example-utterances.md

 **To remove an entity label:**

-1. Click the entity you want to remove its label and click **Remove label** in the entity drop-down box that appears.
+* Click the entity you want to remove its label and click **Remove label** in the entity drop-down box that appears.
 Then, click **Save** to save this change.

 ##Search in utterances
 Searching allows you to find utterances that contain a specific text (words/phrases).
 For example, sometimes you will notice an error that involves a particular word, and may want to find all the examples including it.

 **To search in utterances:**

 * Type the search text in the search box at the top right corner of the utterances list and press Enter.
 The utterances list will be updated to display only the utterances including your search text.
-For example, in the following screenshot, the only utterance which contains the search word "reserve" is displayed.
+For example, in the following screenshot, only the utterances which contain the search word "reserve" is displayed.

  ![Search in utterances](/Content/en-us/LUIS/Images/Search-Utter.JPG)